-Law, policy and ethics are key in understanding how we use and manage our environment.
+Law, policy and ethics are key in understanding how we use, manage and respect our environment.
 This course will introduce students to basic principles of environmental regulation.
 What is it?
 How did it evolve?
-Does it deal fairly with resource use and allocation?
+Does it deal fairly with resource preservation, use and allocation?
 Can it deal with complex emerging problems such as accumulation of toxics, urban sprawl and climate change?

-We will review the state of the law, with an emphasis on topical issues.
+We will review the state of the law, with an emphasis on topical issues in Toronto, Ontario and Canada.
 Throughout the course, students will be asked to consider the ethical foundations for environmental law, and their capability of addressing today's challenges.